apache/datasketches-website/docs/Graduation/Maturity.md

 that affect the project are also documented on that channel.

 #### Yes.
   * The project has been making important decisions on the project mailing lists.
 Minor decisions may occasionally happen during code reviews, which are also asynchronous and in written form.
-Any synchronous discussions that result in major decisions for the project are documented oun our project <dev@datasketches.apache.org> mailing list.
+Any synchronous discussions that result in major decisions for the project are documented on our project <dev@datasketches.apache.org> mailing list.

 ## Independence